Mirantis/kostyor/doc/source/arch.rst

 Architecture
 ############

 General steps for an upgrade:

-* Enumerate/Discover all the services running in an openstack cluster
+* Enumerate/Discover all the services running in an OpenStack cluster
 * For each control node, upgrade the control plane services (nova-api, neutron-api, etc)
 * For each resource node, Upgrade the resource services (nova-compute, neutron-agent)